jr3cermak/gridtoolsDev/README.md

 (env) $ jupyter lab --ip=192.168.131.54 --no-browser
 ```

-A jupyterlab can be started for each conda enviroment, but do not attempt
+A jupyterlab can be started for each conda enviroment, but do not attempt to
-to open the same notebook between two jupyterlab instances.
+open the same notebook between two jupyterlab instances.
 It will do it,
 but will cause odd things to happen.

 To enable multiple environments, use separate ports via (--port).
+It turns out
+jupyterlab is able to figure out other ports are busy and auto increments the
+port number.
+Specifying the port number is not necessary unless you want it to
+be really different.
 ```
 (env) $ jupyter lab --ip=192.168.131.34 --port=8889 --no-browser
 ```